etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_drawCGazUsers       | 0 or 1        | 1

-Shows whether users are using CGaz in the original scoreboard.
+Shows whether users are using CGaz in the scoreboard.

 ---